G4TGJ/TARL/README.md

 These files have been tested on the ATTiny85 - testing and full support for the ATMega328P will be added soon.

+When adding these files to your project in Atmel Studio you should add them as links rather than copying them over.
+This way you can easily update the library when I issue new versions.
+You should add as links the C files that you need so that they are compiled.
+You can also link to the header files but this does not bring them into the compilation.
+For the compiler to find them you need to add their path in Project Properties.

 ## config.h

 All source files include config.h.
 It is used to customise the library for specific hardware, e.g. IO ports, I2C address, frequency ranges.

+config.h is not part of the library but should be provided as part of your project.

 ## LCD